davidcosc/davidos/README.md

 ### 3.3 VGA compatible video display

 Video graphics array (VGA) initially was a video display controller introduced in IBM computers.
 It was characterized by using a new VGA connector, RGBHV signalling and supporting specific resolutions as well as a collection of graphis and text video modes.
 VGA turned into a standard over time.
 To date a lot of modern GPUs still implement common VGA modes and interfaces in addition to their proprietary interfaces.
-In "./tutorials/04-io-devices.asm" we use VGA to print text to the screen.
+In "./tutorials/04-io-devices.asm" we use VGA text mode to write to the screen.

 VGA uses a combination of memory mapped I/O and port mapped I/O to set up video buffers and configure video modes.